Umbrella Insurance for Auto: Extra Liability Protection Explained

 Real-World Scenarios: When Umbrella Insurance Saves You

-Scenario 1: Major Auto Accident
+Scenario 1: Major At-Fault Accident

 A California driver runs a red light and causes a multi-vehicle accident.
 Total damages — including medical bills, lost wages, and property damage — reach $1.2 million.
 The driver's auto policy pays its $300,000 liability limit.
 Without umbrella coverage, the driver is personally responsible for the remaining $900,000.